Volunteer at the Arts Festival!

 Did you notice that the Trash Crew has a new motto?
 They’re now The Proud, The Few, The Green Crew!
 With the help of some outstanding volunteers and community partners (hats off to the Borough of State College, Penn State, and the Centre County Solid Waste Authority!), we’ve embarked on an effort to move the Festival to a zero-landfill waste event.
 You’ll see more opportunities to recycle this year than you have in the past as we take our first steps in “going green.”

-Some lifting and walking is required of trash crew members and sensible shoes (sneakers or work shoes/boots) are a must.
+Some lifting and walking is required of Green Crew members and sensible shoes (sneakers or work shoes/boots) are a must.